scaleapi/SWE-bench_Pro-os/README.md

 Replace gold_patches with your patch json, and point raw_sample_path to the SWE-Bench Pro CSV.
 Gold Patches can be compiled from the HuggingFace dataset.

+(10/3) Notes on reproducing paper results:
+For the research paper, we ran SWE-Agent results which are cost-limited to $2 per instance and 50 turns.
+Since this limits the model performance, we are running additional evals which have no cost limit and a turn limit of 250 and will report those results as well.